“EVERYONE HAS A RIGHT TO SAFE, AFFORDABLE, SECURE SUSTAINABLE HOUSING”

 The network is supporting MASC in its Big Build (Victorian Government Social and Affordable Housing application and has the following working groups:

-- My Home Network (MHN) 10-year Housing Strategy working group which has developed a MHN strategic plan and is also developing a MHN 10 year plan
+- My Home Network (MHN) 10-year Housing Strategy working group which has developed a MHN strategic plan, a MHN snap shot and is also developing a MHN 10 year plan

 - My Home Network’s Tenants’ Rights working group which has begun work to ensure tenants and real estate agents understand recent amendments to the Tenancy Act, which set new minimum standards for rental properties and strengthen tenants’ rights.
 The group is also exploring the options of a not-for-profit real estate: HomeGround Real Estate and landlords renting out rooms Homeshare.